creativenucleus/rpi-public/pimoroni-presto/calendar/README.md

 Touch the button on the left side of the screen to go back a month and the right side to advance.

 There's a settings button in the top right corner.
-Press this to choose a skin (currently light or dark).
+Press this to choose a skin (colours) and theme.

 If the calendar is left for 30 seconds, it dims.
 Press the centre of the screen to wake it.